Arithmetic properties and zeros of the Bergman kernel on a class of quotient domains: Introduction

-More precisely, $\Phi_{m,n}: \D \times \D^* \to \h_{m/n}$ is an $m$-sheeted proper holomorphic branched cover.
-In the language of \cite{bcem,ChakEdh24}, $\Phi_{m,n}$ is a proper holomorphic map of quotient type with respect to a group $\Gamma_{m,n} \subset \mathrm{Aut}(\D \times \D^*)$, the deck transformation group of $\Phi_{m,n}$, which in this case is cyclic of order $m$.
-In light of these considerations, Theorem \ref{T:Bergman-kernel-formula} demonstrates that an intricate Bergman theory can arise on quotients, even when the starting domains and maps are simple.
-In this case $\Phi_{m,n}$ forces arithmetic properties of the rational index $\gamma = \frac{m}{n}$ into the Bergman kernel via Bell's transformation rule for proper maps \cite{belltransactions}.
+More precisely, $\Phi_{m,n}: \D \times \D^* \to \h_{m/n}$ is an $m$-sheeted proper holomorphic branched covering.
+Using the language of \cite{bcem,ChakEdh24}, $\Phi_{m,n}$ is said to be a proper holomorphic map of quotient type with respect to a group $\Gamma_{m,n} \subset \mathrm{Aut}(\D \times \D^*)$, the deck transformation group of $\Phi_{m,n}$.
+In this case $\Gamma_{m,n}$ is cyclic of order $m$.
+In light of these considerations, the complexity of the formulas in Theorem \ref{T:Bergman-kernel-formula} demonstrates that an intricate Bergman theory can arise on quotient domains, even when the starting domains and maps are quite simple.
+In our setting $\Phi_{m,n}$ forces arithmetic properties of the rational index $\gamma = \frac{m}{n}$ into the Bergman kernel via Bell's transformation rule for proper maps (see \cite{belltransactions}).